 Will A 3000 Watt Generator Run A 13500 BTU Air Conditioner?

-Please make sure that your generator is not connected with the other devices while running the air conditioner.
+Please make sure that your generator is not connected to the other devices while running the air conditioner.
 Because you use almost all the power of your generator for your air conditioner.

 Will A Honda 2200 Generator Run A RV Air Conditioner?